albin-johansson/tactile/docs/dev/compiling.md

 More information about Vcpkg triplets can be found [here](https://github.com/microsoft/vcpkg/docs/users/triplets.md).

-## Configuring targets in JetBrains CLion
+## Configuring profiles in JetBrains CLion

 If you're using an IDE such as JetBrains CLion, it is usually possible to configure CMake profiles to make building and/or running the project as simple as pressing a button.